 There are another two courses a little bit further; an 18 hole at 24km/15miles away Vall d’Or Golf and a 9 hole La Reserva Rotana Golf at 17km/10.5miles away.

-There are two mini golf courses to enjoy with the family, 18 holes each.
-These courses are beside each other and set amid trees, waterfalls, streams and little bridges.
-There are also some electric boats for children on a mini lake which are coin fed.
+There are two mini-golf courses to enjoy with the family, 18 holes each.
+These courses are beside each other and set amid trees, waterfalls, streams, and little bridges.
+There are also some electric boats for children on a mini lake that are coin-fed.

 The courses are in Sa Coma just a couple of minutes from Cala Millor and are on the Safari hotel complex.
 All visitors are welcome and the courses are open from May to October, they are free for guests staying at the hotel.

 You can access the course at the rear of the hotel complex on Carrer del Savinar.
-If you follow the path by the side of the Eroski supermarket it is about 200meters from there.
+If you follow the path by the side of the Eroski supermarket it is about 200 metres from there.

 A couple of minutes in a taxi ride to the south of Cala Millor is the Safari Zoo on the edge of Sa Coma.
 It is a Safari park stroke zoo and is located in Mallorcan countryside where the scenery seems very similar to the savannahs of Africa.

-You can see animals such as, rhinoceroses, zebras, gnus, giraffes, gazelles, cheeky monkeys and other exotic creatures.
-It’s possible take the Safari train or to drive your own car for the 3km/2miles long Safari course.
+You can see animals such as rhinoceroses, zebras, gnus, giraffes, gazelles, cheeky monkeys, and other exotic creatures.
+It’s possible to take the Safari train or to drive your own car for the 3km/2miles long Safari course.

-There is also a restaurant and various playgrounds for children there.
+There is also a restaurant and various playgrounds for children.

 These caves are not located by Cala Millor but are only around 15 minutes in a taxi.
 Both cave complexes are close to Porto Cristo.

-The Caves of Drach (Coves del Drac) is the most famous cave complex on Mallorca and well worth a visit.
+This is the most famous cave complex in Mallorca and well worth a visit.
 The caves are spectacular with a lot to see.
 There is a footpath which is approximately 1 km long.
-This takes visitors to a subterranean lake where there is music, a lighting show and a boat ride.
-The opening times in winter are 10:45am to 12:00 noon and summer 10am to 5pm.
+This takes visitors to a subterranean lake where there is music, a lighting show, and a boat ride.
+The opening times in winter are 10:45 am to 12:00 noon and summer 10 am to 5 pm.

-The Caves of Hams (Coves dels Hams – fishhook caves) aren’t as big or as well-known as the caves of Drach but definitely worth a visit as they are amazing inside.
+The Coves dels Hams – fishhook caves – aren’t as big or as well-known as the caves of Drach but definitely worth a visit as they are amazing inside.
 There is a subterranean lake with music, a lighting show and boats.
-The name refers to the formations as many spikes appear as fishhooks.
-Opening times in winter are 10:30am to 5:30pm and in summer 10am to 6pm.
+The name refers to the formations, as many spikes appear as fishhooks.
+Opening times in winter are 10:30 am to 5:30 pm and in summer 10 am to 6 pm.